All Episodes

 You had to have the cash.

-You had to pay as you went.
+You had to pay as you went, either inside or at the drive-through.

-It's not about pay as you go.
+It's not about pay-as-you-go.

 It's about spend as you wish.